 Northeast Iowa (especially Winneshiek County) are known to have some of the most pristine streams in the entire state, perhaps the upper Midwest.
-These streams provide excellent fishing opportunities for fly fisherman.
+These streams provide excellent fishing opportunities for anglers of any skill level.
 Other bodies of water, including the Upper Iowa River (the fastest moving river in Iowa), as well as the man-made 33 acre Lake Meyer (15 mi SW of Decorah) are other popular stops for fishing.
-Currently there are 148 different varieties of fish in Iowa.
-North and South Bear creeks (located north of Decorah) are considered by both the Department of Natural Resources AND fishermen alike, to be THE best fishing in Iowa.
-Come see for yourself.
+Currently, there are 148 different varieties of fish in Iowa.
+North and South Bear creeks (located north of Decorah) are considered by both the Iowa Department of Natural Resources and fishermen alike, to be the best fishing in Iowa.
+Come see for yourself!

 Are you new to fishing?
 Looking for a great father-son activity?
 Or a memorable weekend with your best buds?
 Then take advantage of our excellent Professional Guide Service listed below.
 Along with a listing of our fishing "hot spots."